Livestream: Build an App Dashboard with AI | Feb 6

 .then(response => response.text())

-Tip: If you are using environments, you can only manage folders in the main environment.
-Builder then syncs the updates you make to folders in the main environment with child environments.
+Tip: If you are using environments, you can manage folders only in the main environment.
+Builder syncs any updates made to folders in the main environment with child environments

-To make changes to folders, be sure to use your main environment API Key.
+To modify folders, use your main environment API Key.

 For more information, visit Understanding Environments.

-If you're using folders to organize assets in Builder, you can optionally upload to a specific folder by adding the folder ID to the URL.
+If you're using folders to organize assets in Builder, you can upload to a specific folder by adding the folder ID to the URL to the folder query parameter.

-For example, if you wanted to upload an asset to a folder with the ID of abc123, you'd add &folder=abc123 to the URL and replace the placeholder ID of abc123 with your actual folder ID.
+For example, to upload an asset to a folder with the ID abc123, add &folder=abc123 to the URL, replacing abc123 with your actual folder ID.

 To find an asset folder ID: